md-irohas/geoipcli-go/README.md

 ### Pre-compiled binaries

-Precompiled binaries for macOS / Linux (x86_64) are released.
+Precompiled binaries for macOS / Linux (x86_64) / windows are released.
 See [release](https://github.com/md-irohas/geoipcli-go/releases) page.

 These binaries are static linked, so you can use them w/o any additional libraries.